Skip to content

 Get simple makeover ideas

 Healthy eating is a beautiful thing.
-And it's not that difficult.
+And it's not that hard.
 A little planning -- and careful shopping -- go a long way.

 "You can have healthy meals, and prepare them quickly and easily, as long as you have the right ingredients on hand," says Karen Cullen, PhD, assistant professor of behavioral nutrition at Baylor College of Medicine in Houston.

-Indeed, wise shopping -- that's the crux of healthy eating, says Elaine Magee, MPH, RD, author of the Tell Me What to Eat book series, and "Recipe Doctor" for the WebMD Weight Loss Clinic.
+Wise shopping is key, says Elaine Magee, MPH, RD, author of the Tell Me What to Eat book series, and "Recipe Doctor" for the WebMD Weight Loss Clinic.

-"The lion's share of your pantry must be healthful -- including healthy versions of junk food," Magee tells WebMD.
+"The lion's share of your pantry must be healthful -- including healthy versions of junk food," Magee says.
 Through trial and error, she's found the low-fat treats her family likes.
 That includes ice cream (light types), even chips.

-"I'm not a big chip craver, but plenty of people are," she says.
+"I'm not a big chip-craver, but plenty of people are," she says.
 Try different kinds of low-fat gourmet chips, she advises.
 Some are better tasting than others.
-Some are very satisfying, Magee says.
+Some are very satisfying, she says.

 When it comes to her big loves -- such as chocolate -- Magee is a purist.
 "I don't believe in purging your kitchen of all the things you like.
 I always have some kind of chocolate around, so I know I can have chocolate when I want it.
 Therefore, I don't abuse it."